2023 MED QSR WEB SITE INDEX

 Renewables

-122. The most significant uptake of renewables has been recorded in power generation, while the share of renewable sources is still very low in end-use sectors, especially in industry and In 2020, renewable energy technologies made up 43% (686 GW) of the total power generation capacity, deployed predominantly in the North Mediterranean countries.
-Nevertheless, the development of renewable capacity was very fast in the South and East where it nearly tripled over the period 2005 – 2020 (OME, 2021).
+121. The most significant uptake of renewables has been recorded in power generation, while the share of renewable sources is still very low in end-use sectors, especially in industry and transport.
+In 2020, renewable energy technologies made up 43% (686 GW) of the total power generation capacity, deployed predominantly in the North Mediterranean countries.
+Nevertheless, the development of renewable capacity was very fast in the South and East where it nearly tripled over the period 2005 – 2020 (OME 2021).

-124. Offshore wind installations, as well as wave, tide-current and thermal gradient energies are in the early stages of development in the The offshore wind sector is expected to grow in the coming decades, inter alia due to new developments in floating platform constructions making them more suitable to deep waters.
-In the EU Mediterranean countries, production of electricity by offshore wind farms could reach 12 gigawatts (GW) in 2030 (UNEP/MAP and Plan Bleu, 2020).
+123. Offshore wind installations, as well as wave, tide-current and thermal gradient energies are in the early stages of development in the Mediterranean.
+The offshore wind sector is expected to grow in the coming decades, inter alia due to new developments in floating platform constructions making them more suitable to deep waters.
+In the EU Mediterranean countries, production of electricity by offshore wind farms could reach 12 gigawatts (GW) in 2030 (UNEP/MAP and Plan Bleu 2020).

 Fossil fuels

-127. The Mediterranean oil and gas resources (onshore and offshore) are assessed at close to 7% of oil and over 9% of the world’s conventional gas resources (OME, 2021).
+126. The Mediterranean oil and gas resources (onshore and offshore) are assessed at close to 7% of oil and over 9% of the world’s conventional gas resources (OME 2021).

-128. More than two hundred offshore oil and gas platforms were active in the Mediterranean in the second half of 2010s (UNEP/MAP and Plan Bleu, 2020).
-With recent explorations (in the Levantine Basin,, as well as in the Nile Delta Basin and the Aegean Basin) and new discoveries of large fossil fuel (mainly gas) reserves29, the number is expected to increase, with potential transformative effects for ecosystems and economies, in particular in the Eastern In recent years, resurgence of interest in exploration has also been recorded in the Adriatic, in the areas south-west and west of Crete, and in the Ionian Sea (OME, 2021).
+127. More than two hundred offshore oil and gas platforms were active in the Mediterranean in the second half of 2010s (UNEP/MAP and Plan Bleu 2020).
+With recent explorations (in the Levantine Basin, as well as in the Nile Delta Basin and the Aegean Basin) and new discoveries of large fossil fuel (mainly gas) reserves29, the number is expected to increase, with potential transformative effects for ecosystems and economies, in particular in the Eastern Mediterranean.
+In recent years, resurgence of interest in exploration has also been recorded in the Adriatic, in the areas south-west and west of Crete, and in the Ionian Sea (OME 2021).

-130. Alternative gases were not used to a significant extent in the But the development and use of gases such as biomethane from organic sources, bio-LNG and synthetic natural gas, or by blending hydrogen30 into existing natural gas networks (OME, 2021).
+129. Alternative gases were not used to a significant extent in the past.
+But the development and use of gases such as biomethane from organic sources, bio-LNG and synthetic natural gas, or by blending hydrogen30 into existing natural gas networks (OME 2021).
 Alternative fuels must be carefully produced and managed to avoid serious unintended consequences of their use, including greenhouse gas emissions.

 29, 30